jupyterlab/jupyterlab/docs/source/user/extensions.md

 ### Listings

 When searching extensions in the Extension Manager, JupyterLab displays the complete search result and the user is free to install any source extension.
-This is the {ref}`default_mode`.
+This is the {ref}`default-mode`.

 To bring more security, you or your administrator can enable `blocklists` or `allowlists` mode.
 JupyterLab will check the extensions against the defined listings.